 LPP Hosted Races

 Come join us at our weekly pool sessions at our new pool, the Camden Community Center Pool, near Hwy 85 & 17, in San Jose.
-We're there every Tuesday evening, rain or shine from Tuesday, May 2nd, 2017 through early November.
-The sessions start at 8:00p.m. and run through 9:30p.m.
+We're there every Tuesday evening, rain or shine on Tuesday from 8:00p.m. through 9:30p.m.
+The pool sessions run from early spring through fall, the exact dates depend on our yearly negotiations with the pool operator.

 Any changes and updates to the pool schedule will be posted on the email list server to all club members.